António Nunes Ribeiro Sanches

-António Nunes Ribeiro Sanches (7 March 1699 – 14 October 1783) was an 18th-century Portuguese physician, philosopher and encyclopédiste.
+António Nunes Ribeiro Sanches (7 March 1699 – 14 October 1783) was a Portuguese physician, philosopher and encyclopédiste.
 He was a cristão novo of Jewish descent, believed to be secretly a practising Jew.

 He studied at the universities of Coimbra and Salamanca.
 He fled Portugal after being targeted by the Inquisition as a secret practising Jew.
 Sanches moved then to London.
 He then went to Leyden University where he completed his formation under the direction of Herman Boerhaave.
 He subsequently would work as a physician in various European countries.
 He was among the three physicians recommended to Anna of Russia in 1731.

 Appointed doctor of the Russian army, he distinguished himself before becoming a court physician.
 After more than 15 years in Russia, he left the country in 1748 after empress Elizabeth Petrowna had denounced two of his colleagues as Jews.
 Having had the chance, amid the daily proscriptions which he witnessed to be allowed to leave the country, he took the way to Paris in 1748 where he ended his life.
 After she ascended to the throne, Catherine the Great rewarded him for his services with a pension of 1000 rubles, which was punctually paid until his death.

 His extensive library was by the empress.

 He wrote the article "Vérole" ("smallpox") in the Encyclopédie by Diderot and D'Alembert.

 He was the first to acquaint western physicians with the effects of Russian steam baths.

 He was considered an "Estrangeirado", a Portuguese that has been influenced greatly by foreign ideas.
 He was a critic of the nobility, clerical privileges and slavery.